Duraiamuthan/SampleWebSocketServer/README.md

 **Monitoring the WebSocketTraffic**

-There is a proxy server called *Charles* which lets you easily monitor  web socket traffice.
+There is a proxy server called *Charles* which lets you easily monitor web socket traffic easily.

 Find my answers on stack overflow on how to monitor